Compare Osmio Products

 A: TDS is measuring content of charged compounds in water, uncharged impurities such as dissolved gasses (chlorine), oils, gasoline, pesticides, some pharmaceuticals do not affect TDS.

-All these toxic impurities are charged when dissolved in water, however TDS meter can’t produce meaningful result about their concentration in water because TDS meter provides nonselective measurements and not designed to differentiate ions.
-Reading displayed on basic TDS meter is in parts per million, and impurities such a lead, fluoride are toxic in much lower concentration.
-For example, lead becomes toxic in concentration 20 parts per billion (1000 times lower).
+All these toxic impurities are charged when dissolved in water, however, TDS meter can’t produce meaningful result about their concentration in water because TDS meter provides nonselective measurements and is not designed to differentiate ions.
+Reading displayed on the basic TDS meter is in parts per million, and impurities such a lead and fluoride are toxic in a much lower concentration.
+For example, the lead becomes toxic in concentration 20 parts per billion (1000 times lower).
 This means that water sample which has lead levels that are 100x the EPA limit, affecting the TDS reading only teetered between 000 and 001.
 More sophisticated equipment, operated by trained laboratory staff is required to perform those types of measurement.

-Q: Can I return used product under 90-Day Money Back Guarantee?
+Q: Can I return a used product under 90-Day Money Back Guarantee?

-A: 90-Day Money Back Guarantee covers unused product returned with original packaging (i.e. without filters being opened).
-If your product is unused and you would like to arrange a return using our 90-Day Money Back Guarantee, please contact us by e-mail firstname.lastname@example.org.
-Once you have told us you want to return a product we will e-mail you a free return label (if your order value is over £50) which you would need to print and stick on the box and drop it off at a local Post Office.
+A: 90-Day Money Back Guarantee covers unused products returned with original packaging (i.e. without filters being opened).
+If your product is unused and you would like to arrange a return using our 90-Day Money Back Guarantee, please contact us by e-mail email@example.com.
+Once you have told us you want to return a product you will need to arrange a return to us.
 Upon receipt of a returned item we will check the item, cancel an order and refund the money onto the original payment method.
 If when inspected, goods are found to have been used, damaged or incomplete we reserve the right to refuse a refund or provide a partial refund.